wxMaxima-developers/wxmaxima/Compiling.md

 To build wxMaxima from sources you need to have a C++ compiler and the wxWidgets library installed.

-### Compiling wxMaxima on Linux and Linux-like systems (Cygwin, MacPorts, Homebrew,...)
+### Compiling wxMaxima on Linux and Linux-like systems (Cygwin, MacPorts, Fink,
+Homebrew,...)

 wxMaxima is built using the CMake build system.
 The following steps will build and install wxMaxima using CMake: